 YAML Spec

-Deeplink Configuration Object (DeeplinkConfig
+Deeplink Configuration Object (DeeplinkConfig)¶

-list is a deep link configuration object with the following properties, corresponding to the fields in your DeeplinkConfig
+Each item in the deeplinkSpecs list is a deep link configuration object with the following properties, corresponding to the fields in your DeeplinkConfig Kotlin class:

 -

-: (Required, String)- A unique identifier for this deep link specification.
+name: (Required, String)- A unique identifier for this deep link specification.
 This name will be used to link to specific handlers in your code.

 - Example: